Getting started with classification

 apache class, that need to be applied to all of your web servers.
 You can create a node group called web servers and add any classes that need to be applied to all web servers.

-Next, you identify that there are subsets of web servers that have common characteristics but differ from other subsets, such as development web servers testing out a newer version of Apache than the production servers.
+Next, you identify subsets of web servers that have common characteristics but differ from other subsets.
+For example, you may have production web servers and development web servers.
 You can create a dev web child node group under the web servers node group.
 Nodes that match the dev web node group will get all of the classes in the parent node group in addition to the classes assigned to the dev web node group.